 Let’s consider the automatic control process of a plane during landing from a 400-500 m altitude.
 A plane moves along a rigid or flexible trajectory.
 In the first case, the trajectory of movement, the glide path, is set by ground devices based on radio equipment, and in the second — the plane’s position information comparatively to the landing point comes from onboard sensors.

 The automatic radio approach system consists of onboard and ground equipment.
-The ground equipment consists of: glide path, course beacon, near, middle and far marker beacons.
+The ground equipment consists of the glide path, course beacon, near, middle, and far marker beacons.
 Marker beacon transmitters are located in the direction of a runway’s centerline at distances of 60 m, 1600 m, and 7200 m, respectively.
 A plane begins to descend at an altitude of 300-400 m, i.e. the guidance line system begins to work after the plane passes the far marker.
 The advantage of this system is the autopilot connection and the disadvantage is the radio equipment complexity.
 They don’t perform well with narrow radio signals reflected from the ground when a plane is descending from low altitudes.

-Aircraft tracking automatically controls a plane during landing by real time video frames.
+Aircraft tracking automatically controls a plane during landing by real-time video frames.
 Next, landing is controlled by the mathematical model of a plane’s movement.
 In this case, CV begins to control a plane after it passes the far marker — 7200 m.